 They do not enjoy what they are doing.
 Make sure you pick something that you enjoy, maybe take a friend along with you, join a club or a class.
 You are more likely to stick to it if there is a set time and day.
 If you don’t go your friend and others will be asking where you were last week!

 If your new fitness regime is taking too much time out of your life then it will not last, so find something that fits in around work, family and social life.
 Dare I say it maybe set the alarm to go off a bit earlier in the morning!

 So in order for you to continue with your exercise it needs to become a habit.
 It takes around three months for a habit to form.
 So you still need to be doing exercise in April if there’s any hope for it to become a part of your day to day life (if you start in January).

 In order for it to become a habit you must do something you enjoy, find something that gets your heart pumping without making you miserable.

 Also start small, maybe start by doing a daily 10 minute exercise circuit involving press ups, squats, step ups, sit ups, bicep curls at home or walk 30 minutes a day to work or during your lunch break.

 If you need more guidance, we’d be happy to see you and put together an exercise programme for you, helping you incorporate exercise into your life at a comfortable and controlled pace.
-We are excited to now offer Pilates at our Stansted Park clinic with Soft Tissue Therapist and STOTT Pilates Instructor, Aniko.

 Here is a testimonial from one of our patients: